tomalec/Translate-ShadowDOM/README.md

 # Translate-ShadowDOM [![Build Status](https://travis-ci.org/tomalec/Translate-ShadowDOM.svg?branch=master)](https://travis-ci.org/tomalec/Translate-ShadowDOM)

-Set of utilities to transform Shadow DOM v1 to v0.
+Set of utilities to translate between Shadow DOM v0 and v1 (both ways).
-Usefull when writing "hybrid" Web Components which are V1 ready, but run in v0 environment/polyfill
+Usefull, when writing "hybrid" Web Components which are V1 ready, but run in V0 environment/polyfill;
+or when runnung legacy code in V1 environment.

 ### Small sample